sameer-at-git/Selenium-Projects/05_auto_job_application_bot/README.md

 - Open a job listings website.
 - Scrape job title, company, location, posting date, and application link.
-- Save all scraped job data into `jobs.csv`.
+- Save all scraped job data into `jobs.csv`
-- Automatically visit each job's "Apply" link to simulate applications.
+- Automatically visit each job's "Apply" link to simulate applications
-- Print status messages for each applied job.
+- Print status messages for each applied job
-- Close the browser after completing the process.
+- Close the browser after completing the process